-The minimum grade point average for continuance in the School of Nursing is 2.00 in each semester and 2.00 cumulative overall.
+The minimum grade point average for continuance in the Baccalaureate Program is 2.00 in each semester and 2.00 cumulative overall.

 Courses in which the grade W is received are not counted in determining total hours attempted by the student.